ashishsnaik/CarND-Extended-Kalman-Filter-P5/.ipynb_checkpoints/README-checkpoint.md

 ## **Project Overview**
 ---

-*Kindly note that this project is developed keeping in mind the Udacity Project Instructions and [Rubric](https://review.udacity.com/#!/rubrics/748/view).*
+**Kindly note that this project is developed keeping in mind the Udacity Project Instructions and [Rubric](https://review.udacity.com/#!/rubrics/748/view).*

+### **Source Code**
+The source code for the project can be found under the [src/](src/) folder.
 The developed Sensor Fusion module consists of the below main components:
 1. FusionEKF (FusionEKF.h, FusionEKF.cpp)

 	Handles the fusion by setting the appropriate state and process variables, based on whether the incoming data are from lidar or radar sensor, and uses the KalmanFilter component to estimate object state and update the measurements.